17 Types Of Rakes (Uses & Pictures)

 Garden rake

-These are a bit of a multi-purpose tool compared to some other rakes.
-They’re great whether you need to rake up a few leaves, move the soil in your garden around, aerate the soil, or even rake up something tougher like gravel.
-That’s why the metal tines are so handy and what makes this type of rake so popular.
+These are a bit of a multi-purpose tool compared to some others.
+They’re great whether you need to rake up a few leaves, move the soil in your garden around, aerate the soil, or even clean up something tougher like gravel.
+That’s why the metal tines are so handy and what makes this type so popular.

 Bow Rake